Universality for two-dimensional critical cellular automata: Introduction

-As mentioned above, this model was first introduced (in its full generality) only recently, in~\cite{BSUgen}, although various special cases of it were introduced and studied much earlier by several different authors; see for example \cite{CLR,DCvE,DCH,GG93,GG99,HLR,BringMahl,BMM,Bohman}.
+As mentioned above, this model was first introduced (in its full generality) only recently, in~\cite{BSUgen}, although various special cases were introduced and studied much earlier by several different authors; see for example \cite{CLR,DCvE,DCH,GG93,GG99}.
 Indeed, the general class of $\U$-bootstrap percolation models is easily seen to include as specific examples all previously studied bootstrap percolation models on lattice graphs.
 For example, the update family of the classical $r$-neighbour model on $\Z^d$, the most well-studied of all models \cite{AL,CerfCir,CerfManzo,Hol,BBM3D,BBDCM}, consists of the $\binom{2d}{r}$ $r$-subsets of the $2d$ nearest neighbours of the origin.
-The $r$-neighbour models are themselves examples of \emph{threshold models}, which, in their full generality, consist of the $r$-element subsets of an arbitrary finite set $Y\subset\Z^d\setminus\{0\}$, although, with a single exception~\cite{MountDuarte}, only centrally symmetric sets $Y$ had been studied before the work of~\cite{BSUgen}.
-The lack of symmetry in the general setting causes all previously-developed techniques to break down, and overcoming this obstacle is one of the main tasks of this paper.
+The $r$-neighbour models are themselves examples of \emph{threshold models}, which, in their full generality, consist of the $r$-element subsets of an arbitrary finite set $Y \subset \Z^d\setminus\{0\}$.

+We say that an update family $\U$ is \emph{symmetric} if $X \in \U$ implies $-X \in \U$, so in particular a threshold model is symmetric if and only if the set $Y$ is centrally symmetric.
+With a single exception (the work of Mountford~\cite{MountDuarte} on the Duarte model, which exhibits a weaker notion of symmetry, see below), we are not aware of any results on non-symmetric update families before the work of~\cite{BSUgen}.
+In the absence of symmetry, many of the previously developed techniques appear to break down, and overcoming this obstacle is one of the main tasks of this paper.

-Motivated by applications to statistical physics, we shall study the global behaviour of the $\U$-bootstrap process acting on random initial sets.
+Motivated by applications to statistical physics (see, e.g.,~\cite{FSSIsing,HMT1,HMT2,MorrisGlauber,T22}), we shall study the global behaviour of the $\U$-bootstrap process acting on random initial sets.
 Specifically, let us say that a set $A \subset \Lambda$ is \emph{$p$-random} if each of the sites of $\Lambda$ is included in $A$ independently with probability $p$.
 The key question is that of how likely it is that a random set $A$ percolates on the lattice $\Lambda$; in particular, one would like to know how large $p$ must be before percolation becomes likely.
 The point at which this phase transition occurs is measured by the \emph{critical probability},

-where $\P_p$ denotes the product probability measure on $\Lambda$ with density $p$.\footnote{Thus a $p$-random set is one chosen according to the distribution $\P_p$.}
+where $\Pr_p$ denotes the product probability measure on $\Lambda$ with density $p$.\footnote{Thus a $p$-random set is one chosen according to the distribution $\Pr_p$.}

 For the $r$-neighbour model on $\Z_n^d$, with $d$ fixed and $n\to\infty$, a great deal is known about the critical probability.
 Up to a constant factor, the threshold was determined by Aizenman and Lebowitz~\cite{AL} for $r=2$, by Cerf and Cirillo~\cite{CerfCir} for $d=r=3$, and by Cerf and Manzo~\cite{CerfManzo} for all remaining $2\leq r\leq d$.
 The constant factor was later improved to a $1+o(1)$ factor by Holroyd~\cite{Hol} in the case $d=2$, by Balogh, Bollob\'as and Morris~\cite{BBM3D} for $d=3$, and by Balogh, Bollob\'as, Duminil-Copin and Morris~\cite{BBDCM} for all $d\geq 4$.
 The $r$-neighbour model has also attracted attention on lattices with the dimension $d$ tending to infinity (for example the hypercube)~\cite{BBMhigh,BBMmaj}, and on graphs other than lattices, including trees~\cite{BPP,BGHJP} and random graphs~\cite{BalPit,JLTV}.